barumau/pandunia/engli/dunia_baxe.md

 alphabet of Pandunia is:
 a b c d e f g h i j k l m n o p r s t u v w x y z

-Pandunia has perfect letter-to-sound correspondence.
+Pandunia has almost perfect letter-to-sound correspondence.
 One letter stands for one sound only.
 One sound is represented by exactly one letter.
 Every word is pronounced as it is written.